KehanGuo2/KehanGuo2.github.io/_pages/about.md

   - /about.html
 ---

  Hi!
-I am a second-year(2022-now) Ph.D student in Computer Science and Engineering at the  [University of Notre Dame](https://www.nd.edu/), advised by [Professor.Xiangliang Zhang](https://sites.nd.edu/xiangliang-zhang/).I am also glad to be a member of [NSF Center for Computer Assisted Synthesis ((C-CAS))](https://ccas.nd.edu/).
+I am a second-year(2022-now) Ph.D student in Computer Science and Engineering at the  [University of Notre Dame](https://www.nd.edu/), advised by [Professor.Xiangliang Zhang](https://sites.nd.edu/xiangliang-zhang/).
+I am also glad to be a member of [NSF Center for Computer Assisted Synthesis ((C-CAS))](https://ccas.nd.edu/).

- My research interest lies in AI for science, Large langugae model and graph machine learning.
-Specially, I am working on designing machine learning methods(graph learning, LLMs and etc) to solve real world science problem, for example, chemical reaction prediction, yield prediction and etc.
+I am deeply engrossed in exploring the realm of AI for science, with a concentrated focus on large language models (LLMs) and graph machine learning.
+My work is particularly dedicated to the development and design of innovative machine learning methodologies, including graph learning and LLMs, aiming to address and resolve tangible scientific issues.
+Examples of these real-world problems encompass predicting chemical reactions and forecasting yields, among others.

 News
 ======
 * \[2023.09\] One paper ["What can Large Language Models do in chemistry?
-A comprehensive benchmark on eight tasks"](https://arxiv.org/abs/2305.18365) is accepted by *Neurips 2023*(https://nips.cc/Conferences/2023/Dates).
+A comprehensive benchmark on eight tasks"](https://arxiv.org/abs/2305.18365) is accepted by *Neurips 2023*.
 * \[2023.04\] One paper ["Graph-based molecular representation learning"](https://arxiv.org/abs/2207.04869) is accepted by *IJCAI 2023*